-We walked into the Barber Depot and introduced ourslelves as being from Trainweb.com and were given wrist bands to wear to show that we had premission to look around the grounds.
-I know I can show Robin everything with two hours of time.
+We walked into the Barber Depot and introduced ourselves as being from Trainweb.com and were given wrist bands to wear to show that we had permission to look around the grounds.
+I knew I could show Robin everything within two hours.

-The museum train that we won't have enough time to ride.
+The museum train that we would not have time to ride.

-The exibit train was closed for repairs with Cone box car 16 and the NS 27 Exhibit Car.
+The exhibit train was closed for repairs with Cone Fabrics box car 16 and NS 27 Exhibit Car.